Someone You Should Know: Bison From TRNP Donated To Three Affiliated Tribes, Standing Rock Sioux

-Not so long ago, bison owned the North Dakota prairie — but over-hunting in the 1800s reduced the population from tens of millions to fewer than a thousand.
+Not so long ago, bison owned the North Dakota prairie — but over-hunting in the 1800s reduced North America’s bison population from tens of millions to fewer than a thousand.

 Now a revival is underway, and a big part of that process is happening this week in the southeast corner of Theodore Roosevelt National Park.